-Marine scientist Dr Ben Diggles has also provided an Invertebrate Report dated September 2019 with the following explanation:
+Subsequently, in September 2019, Dr Diggles provided an Invertebrate Report with the following explanation:

 “I attach a copy of the 9-month invertebrate report.
 Not too much happening by way of growth or recruitment of shellfish on the reefs in the middle of winter, except for some honeycomb oyster settlement.
 But the spat settlement data comparing the cage reef vs the patch reef from the 2017 deployment are telling, as they show that anchor damage to the patch reefs lowers their profile and reduces their effectiveness for attracting spat.